-- 5. The Agenda for Change partners will make every effort to continue to support, encourage and promote a partnership approach to implementation of the new pay system at local level.
-The agreement to work in partnership to deliver a new NHS pay system which supports NHS service modernisation and meets the reasonable aspirations of staff should, therefore, be replicated at local level.
-Working examples of staff involvement and partnership working are in the resource pack, Staff involvement better decisions, better care, available at: - www.dh.gov.uk/PolicyAndGuidance/HumanResourcesAndTraining/ModelEmployer/StaffInvolvementAndPartnerships - 6.
-To this end, employers should ensure that the representatives of trade unions and other staff organisations recognised for purposes of collective bargaining at local level, are released appropriately to participate in the partnership process and that nominated officers of local staff representatives can be fully involved in the local partnership arrangements.
+- 5. Trades union and employer representatives at national level actively support, encourage and promote a partnership approach to the development of the pay system.
+Their aim is to ensure the pay system supports NHS service modernisation and meets the reasonable aspirations of staff.
+Employers and trades unions are expected to work in partnership to apply the pay system at local level. - 6.
+To this end, employers should ensure that the representatives of trade unions and other staff organisations, recognised for purposes of collective bargaining at local level, are released appropriately to participate in the partnership process and that nominated officers of local staff representatives can be fully involved in the local partnership arrangements.
 The adequacy of facilities arrangements will be monitored by the NHS Staff Council. - 7.
 Within NHSScotland the Staff Governance Standard applies.
 This can be found at: